 Our startup pitch idea came from Latitia, who saw her brother suffer academically this year as COVID made learning difficult to engage for him.
 She thought, wouldn’t it be beneficial if her brother could seek guidance to discover the best learning tools and learning activities suitable for his personality?
 From that starting point, we developed the idea of an Ed-tech firm which used smart technology to determine each child's learning characteristics and matched them with suitable activities and support classes.
 Over the course of 48 hours, we developed the strategy plan, explored market potential, priced the product, and by Sunday we pitched our full idea and had a detailed discussion with a panel of investors via a Q&A session.
 We felt so proud of ourselves!

-Another great highlight was to hear the talk and exchange views with a guest speaker – Vivi Cahyadi, founder of the property letting firm AltoVita.
-An ex-banker, Vivi had first-hand experiences of being relocated by her employer, an experience which made her realise how inefficient traditional letting agencies could be despite their high commission fees.
+Another great highlight was to hear the talk and exchange views with a guest speaker – Vivi Cahyadi, co-founder of the disrupter global corporate housing firm AltoVita.
+An ex-banker, Vivi had first-hand experiences of being relocated by her employer 11 times; an experience which made her realise how inefficient traditional relocation temporary housing could be despite their high commission fees.

-Starting with this issue, she built an asset-lean letting agency, providing high quality properties and services to corporates needing accommodation for their relocating employees.
+Starting with this issue, she built an asset-lean technology-first corporate housing firm, providing duty of care compliant properties and services to corporates needing accommodation for their relocating employees.
 What I most appreciated about Vivi as the guest speaker was her openness to share her behind-the-scenes journey to become a successful entrepreneur.
-On this long journey, she was significantly underpaid (and had to sustain herself through firm conviction in AltoVita’s grand vision), she had to fire employees who were not performing, and she said goodbye to some co-founders who had different visions and priorities.
+On this long journey, she was significantly underpaid (and had to sustain herself through firm conviction in AltoVita’s grand vision) and she parted ways with persons who had different ideas and priorities.
 Such open and honest communication would definitely not happen when she was pitching on stage to investors, and we all felt grateful that the startup bootcamp allowed us to share within a safe space.

 And now I do not feel the world of startups to be so distant from my life or daunting at all.